 Continue to Identify and Evaluate New Opportunities.
 The wireless communications industry is highly competitive, and subject to rapid regulatory, technological and market changes.
 A key part of our business strategy is to continually monitor changes in the wireless industry, and evaluate how these changes could enable us to maximize the use of our spectrum assets.
 For example, recent FCC decisions have created significant opportunities for blocks of shared, unlicensed spectrum, both below 1 GHz to a limited extent and, in very large amounts, above 1 GHz.
 While we intend to build our existing and future business strategies around our 900 MHz licensed spectrum, our ability to combine our licensed 900 MHz spectrum with additional spectrum in one or more unlicensed bands could provide us with a chance to offer potential customers the best of both worlds.
-On the one hand, our licensed 900 MHz spectrum offers the assurance of absolute control over access to and use of that spectrum, allowing our spectrum to be utilized to provide customers with guaranteed levels of service and the ability to prescribe and enforce purpose-built "rules of the road" for the provision of those services.
+On the one hand, our licensed 900 MHz spectrum offers us absolute control over access to and use of that spectrum, allowing us to provide customers with guaranteed levels of service and the ability to prescribe and enforce purpose-built "rules of the road" for the provision of services.
 On the other hand, the addition of unlicensed spectrum, particularly in large swaths that support very high speed services, could bring capacity and capabilities that exceed the limits of our licensed spectrum.
-As a result, we are evaluating potential combinations of unlicensed spectrum with our 900 MHz licensed spectrum to enable the combined spectrum to be utilized to provide optimum services to critical infrastructure and enterprise companies.
+As a result, we are evaluating potential combinations of unlicensed spectrum with our 900 MHz licensed spectrum to enable us to develop and to market optimum services for our potential critical infrastructure and enterprise customers.

 As another example, we are exploring potential opportunities to provide IoT services.
-Our team, assisted by our industry consultants, is evaluating the many ways we could potentially address future IoT opportunities.
-In particular, we are focusing on opportunities related to modernization of the utility smart grid, including field area networks, sensors and meters and similar end-point devices that may perform best on a private wireless network.
+Our team, assisted by our industry consultants, are evaluating the many ways we could potentially address future IoT opportunities.
+In particular, we are focusing on opportunities related to key elements of modernizing the smart grid, including field area networks, sensors and meters and similar end-point devices that may perform best on a private wireless network.
 Although these activities, and the precise contours of specific IoT business opportunities, remain in the very preliminary stages, we are orienting our efforts in this area around identifying those customers who would likely place the highest value on obtaining services from a private wireless carrier dedicated to their needs.